Apostolos the New: The struggle for Islamization

-After a failed attempt to escape, Voivode tried to convert Saint Apostolos to Islam by circumcising him, but Voivode was unsuccessful.
+After a failed attempt to escape, Voivode tried to convert Apostolos to Islam by circumcising him, but Voivode was unsuccessful.

 After Apostolos declared that he was a Christian and his faith would not change, he was led to senior religious officials where they themselves tried to make him change his faith by giving him wealth and glory.
 Apostolos did not renounce his Christian faith.
 He only told them: "Don't waste your time, do whatever it takes but do it quickly.
 Whatever death you give me, I will willingly accept it for the sake of my Christ.
 So don't be late.
 Do you want to burn me?
 Let me gather the wood and prepare the fire.
 Do you want to hang me?
 Let me prepare the loop with my own hands.
 Do you want to behead me?
 Give me the sword and I will sharpen it as needed."
 After they didn't achieve anything, the vizier finally ordered his beheading.

 The execution

 After a night of torture, Apostolos was led before dawn to a location near Golden Horn where he waited for the executioner to behead him.
 The executioner first hit him three times in the neck with his scythe, then grabbed him by the hair and beheaded him.
 Apostolos died at the age of 19.
-Books were written about the Saint's life state that after his execution, the execution squad saw from afar a large crowd going to his dead body.
+Books were written about his life state that after his execution, the execution squad saw from afar a large crowd going to his dead body.
 Believing that they were Christians, the men ran to the site but could see nothing.
 Only his dead body was there and no one else.
 After they threw his body into the sea, they brought his head to the vizier as proof of his execution.

 After execution

-Christians who had seen his execution demanded his head so that it be buried, through the Patriarchate.
-When it was given to them, they put it in a silver case and gave it to the Holy Temple of Agios Dimitrios in Kurtuluş.
+Christians who had seen his execution demanded his head so that it be buried, through the patriarchate.
+When it was given to them, they put it in a silver case and gave it to the Temple of Agios Dimitrios in Kurtuluş.

-Sometime later, a compatriot of Apostolos took his head and carried it to his homeland, specifically to the house of the Saint (which had now become a temple in his honor).
-Today, his head is in the Holy Diocese of Dimitriada, Magnesia.
+Sometime later, a compatriot of Apostolos took his head and carried it to his homeland, specifically to the Apostolos's house (which had now become a temple in his honor).
+Today, his head is in the Diocese of Dimitriada, Magnesia.